Managed Home Screen Configuration Experience

 What is Managed Home Screen?

-Microsoft Intune is a cloud-based endpoint management solution that manages user access to organizational resources and simplifies app and device management across mobile devices, desktops, and virtual endpoints.
+Microsoft Intune is a cloud-based endpoint management solution that manages user access to organizational resources and simplifies app and device management across a variety of virtual endpoints.

-Managed Home Screen is an app for corporate-owned Android Enterprise devices managed through Intune and running in multi-app kiosk mode.
-For these devices, Managed Home Screen acts as a launcher for other approved apps to run on top of it, enabling IT admins to control and customize their devices by restricting capabilities and limiting access to only approved apps.
-This empowers their frontline workers with secure and streamlined access to necessary work apps and data, without the clutter of a standard device setup.
+Managed Home Screen is an app for corporate-owned Android Enterprise devices managed by Intune in multi-app kiosk mode.
+It acts as a launcher for other approved apps to run on top of it, enabling IT admins to control and customize what the devices can do.
+This empowers frontline workers with secure and streamlined access to necessary work apps and data, without the clutter of a standard device setup.

 The tool is invaluable across a wide range of sectors, benefiting industries like retail, healthcare, and transportation, to drive improved operational flow and worker efficiency.